Richard of Chichester: Prayer

-Current patronage and festivals
+Current patronage, festivals and dedication

 Richard is the patron saint of the county of Sussex in England.
 Since 2007, his translated saint's day, 16 June, has been celebrated as Sussex Day.

 Richard is honoured with a feast day on the liturgical calendar of the Episcopal Church (USA) on 3 April, which is also the date for his commemoration in the new Roman Martyrology of 2004 for the Roman Catholic Church.

+The Anglican parish church of Peel Hall, Wythenshawe was built in 1969 and dedicated to St Richard of Chichester; the construction incorporated stones from a number of different cathedrals, including Chichester Cathedral.